nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 .. note:: When a user is deleted, all user data will be also deleted.

+.. index:: password

 Changing the password
 ---------------------

-If an inital password was not set during creation, the user account is disabled.
+If there wasn't given an initial password during user creation, the user account is disabled.
 To enable it, set a password using the :guilabel:`Change password` button.

-When a user is enabled, the user can access the Server Manager and change his/her own password (see also :ref:`user_profile-section`).
+When a user is enabled, the user can access the Server Manager and change his/her own password by going to the :guilabel:`user@domain.com` label on the upper right corner of the screen and clicking on :guilabel:`Profile`.

-If the system is bound to an Active Directory account provider, users can change their password using the Windows tools.
+If the system is bound to an Active Directory account provider, users can change their password also using the Windows tools.
 In this case you can not set passwords shorter than 6 *characters* regardless of the server policies.
-Windows performs preliminary checks and sends the password to the server where they are then evaluated according to the :ref:`configured policies <password-management-section>`.
+Windows performs preliminary checks and sends the password to the server where it is evaluated according to the :ref:`configured policies <password-management-section>`.

 Credentials for services